-11. Push Live-Trend to display a chart of the last 7 minutes.

-- Push POWER to determine the power values, especially active power and power factor. - 13.
+- 11. Push Live-Trend to display a chart of the last 7 minutes. - Push (POWER) to determine the power values, especially active power and power factor. - 13.
 Push Live-Trend to display a chart of the last 7 minutes. - Push for 2 seconds to take a screen shot of the measurements. - 15.
-Push on and change the default configuration with Edit Setup.
-Typical setup: - 1 week duration - · 1 minute for average calculation interval - · 5 minutes for demand interval - 16.
-Push Start Logging.
+Push looger and change the default configuration with Edit Setup.

+Typical setup:

+- 1 week duration

+- 1 minute for average calculation interval

+- 5 minutes for demand interval

+- 16. Push Start Logging.

-You can review the live data with METER or POWER.
-Return to the active logging session with LOGGER.
+You can review the live data with weten or rower.
+Return to the active logging session with weten.
 Once the logging session is complete, it is accessible in Memory/Settings - Logging Sessions.

-- 17. Review the logged data using the softkeys V, A, Hz, +, Power, and Energy. - 18.
+- Review the logged data using the softkeys V, A, Hz, +, Power, and Energy. - 18.
 To prevent unwanted operation, touch the Lock Screen target.
 The default PIN to lock/unlock the screen is 1234.
-See Screen Lock on page 50 for more information.

-To transfer and analyze the data using the PC software, attach the USB flash drive to the Logger and copy the logging session and screenshot.
+See Screen Lock on page 42 f or more information. - To transfer and analyze the data using the PC software, attach the USB flash drive to the Logger and copy the logging session and screenshot.